 First, it should go without saying that you always edit your own work.
-It’s a skill, and if you need to learn how to edit your work, watch this video.
+It’s a skill.

 When you’re setting a precedent for how much clients can edit your work, know this: client revisions are one of the most insightful moments in a client relationship.

 Edits, especially early on, will give you unparalleled insight into how a client thinks, what they think is good and what they want from you.
 If you say, off the bat, I will only edit this once (or not at all, or twice, or whatever), I think you could be doing yourself a disservice.
 Clients will feel pressure in that initial feedback round and you may not get all of their insights or actual feelings.
 That’s actually the best possible outcome, and it’s not even good.
 The far worse, and far more damaging, possible outcome is that the client will end up something they feel indifferent or even negative about.
 If you don’t get it where they want it, you ultimately haven’t delivered a good product.

 I always do a trial (paid) with a new client, before we sign a contract or establish any regular production cycle.
 This is important.
 That first piece is done with limited understanding of who the client is and what they want (even though you’ve obviously done your research… right… right!??).
 Because of that, you’re probably offering them your best guess at what will work and their reaction is full of clues.